elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} The hostile collapse of the tower, the mountain, the lighthouse stops to hesitate by the edge of the trigger
+- {:.pr} The hostile collapse of the tower, the mountain, the lighthouse stops to hesitate on the the trigger's edge.
 - A necklace of convenient pearls no longer numbs the anxiety
-- {:.pr} Sprawling apostrophes come to life in the distance like cataclysms
+- {:.pr} Sprawling apostrophes come to life in the distance, like cataclysms
 - Silence already poisons every fiber
 - Half-swallowed hieroglyphic gestures signal
 - the fallows and the sowing of corpses.

 - {:.sp} The Woman Reciter.

-- The beautiful, blind eyes of the earth sing themselves
+- The beautiful, blind eyes of the earth sing for themselves
-- playing hooky, the joint eyebrows of great plows
+- the skipped school, the joint eyebrows of great plows
-- {:.pr} the scholarly gimmicks of conferences without rhyme or reason on quicksand
+- {:.pr} the scholarly ruses of conferences held on quicksand, with no rhyme or reason.
 - The wrecker's cow, the Calvary rains and the waves
-- bewitch with snakes, with palaver, with kelp
+- bewitch the disjointed lighthouse with snakes, with palaver, with kelp
-- the disjointed lighthouse with eagle blood.
+- with eagle blood.

 ---